GALVESTON, Texas (KTRK) -- From cruise ships returning to resolutions, there's a push in Galveston to get the cruise industry restarted.

 SEE ALSO: Galveston officials urge quick cruise ship comeback

 "Their intentions are to stay here, crew up, and do some work on the ships.
-So they'll be here when it's time to start cruising, and we're hoping that it's quick," Port of Galveston CEO Rodger Rees said last week.
+So they'll be here when it's time to start cruising, and we're hoping that it's quick," said Port of Galveston CEO, Rodger Rees.

-Cruise ships have already resumed in other countries and will expand this summer in the Caribbean and Europe.
+The CDC said it's working on a plan for cruise ships to safely sail by this November, but Galveston leaders worry it'll be too late.
+Cruise ships have started in other countries and will expand this summer in the Caribbean and Europe.
 Officials said in Texas $1.2 billion in spending is tied to the cruise industry, with 23,000 people connected to it with their jobs.

 SEE ALSO: Royal Caribbean plans first fully vaccinated cruises from Israel

-Cruise ships return to Galveston, hopes to welcome passengers this summer
+Cruise ships set to return to Galveston this weekend in hopes to welcome passengers this summer

 More TOP STORIES News